 For those who haven’t yet found themselves convinced of the pleasures of skiing, the Victorian Alps are a largely undiscovered country.
-But a 6.5 - 7 hour drive or a short flight from Sydney lies one of Australia’s most dramatic landscapes, with gumtrees bowing under the weight of snow, fat brown rivers carving through green valleys and an unbroken line of craggy peaks.
+But only five hours from Melbourne is one of Australia’s most dramatic landscapes, with gumtrees bowing under the weight of snow, fat brown rivers carving through green valleys and an unbroken line of craggy peaks.

 North East Victoria is also home to a blossoming food culture, with a growing selection of brilliant chefs making unpretentious food in restaurants filled with visitors and locals alike.
 Mt Beauty – a little town at the foothills of Mt Bogong – and Falls Creek are alive with great new venues.

 Nelse Lodge is the personification of alpine charm: a fireplace mumbling away day and night; a spa and sweat lodge; couches deep enough to lose a child in; and wood-panelled everything.
 Best of all, though, is thoughtful young chef Tristan Skitt, who is one of Falls Creek’s best-kept secrets.
 We recommend his braised duck leg with mushroom polenta.
 He also makes a chicken terrine you could eat like a loaf of bread.